andreaskundig/ncms-hestia/src/site/community/en/index.md

   Another volunteer digs into regulation policies and how online dating interacts with collective practices and communities.

-  A counsel in intellectual property and IT helps us with the all the legal facets.
+  A counsel in intellectual property and IT helps us with  all the legal facets.
 people:
   - name: Hestia
     description: 'In the Ancient Greek religion, Hestia (/ˈhɛstiə, ˈhɛstʃə/; Greek: